 I synchronize my Joplin database with my personal Nextcloud instance.
 That way I have all notes always up-to-date on all my devices and can write wherever I am.

 I also have a draft notebook.
-This will trigger a second instance of my converter script and creates an internal blog.
-That way, I can easily test how my blog post will look like.
+This will trigger a second instance of my converter script and creates an internal testing blog.
+That way, I can easily evaluate how my blog post will look like.

 5. ??? – Profit!

 Now I can write blog posts in Joplin wherever I am and saving it will automatically generate the blog website!
 There is even an internal testing blog for all my drafts.

 There are some open point that I will address later (maybe).

 The most important thing is spell checking.
 I’m not a native English speaker.
 I probably make a ton of smaller spelling errors (in addition to significantly larger grammar errors).
 Unfortunately joplin has no builtin spell checking solution.
 There is an open issue, but no real resolution yet.
 I will probably use joplin‘s feature to open notes in an external editor and then use an editor with spell checking.
 This will at least work on my desktop machine.